ayeni-T/PredictRisk/paper.md

 # Acknowledgments

-The author thanks the open-source community, particularly the PyMC, Bambi, ArviZ, and Streamlit development teams for providing the foundational tools that enabled this work.
+The author thanks the open-source community, particularly the PyMC, Bambi, ArviZ, and Streamlit development teams, for providing the foundational tools that enabled this work.
 Special recognition goes to Northeastern University for providing the academic environment and resources that supported this research.

 # References